nus-cs2103-AY2324S1/ip/docs/README.md

 ### 2.7 Saving the data

-Arona data are saved in the hard disk automatically after any command that changes the data.
+Task data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### 2.8 Editing the data file